Norval Morrisseau: Biography

 In 1972, Morrisseau was caught in a hotel fire in Vancouver and suffered serious burns.
 On that occasion, he had a vision of Jesus encouraging him to be a role model through his art.
 He converted to the apostolic faith and started introducing Christian themes in his art.
 A year later he was arrested for drunk and disorderly behaviour and was incarcerated for his own protection.
 He was assigned an extra cell as a studio and was allowed to attend a nearby church.

+Morrisseau joined the Eckankar movement in 1976 and gave up drinking.
+He connected Eckankar's emphasis on soul travel through the astral planes to his traditional Ojibway teachings.

 Morrisseau was the founder of a Canadian-originated school of art called Woodland or sometimes Legend or Medicine painting.
 His work was influential on a group of younger Ojibwe and Cree artists, such as Blake Debassige, Benjamin Chee Chee, and Leland Bell.
 His influence on the Woodland school of artists was recognized in 1984 by the Art Gallery of Ontario exhibit Norval Morrisseau and the Emergence of the Image Makers.
 He spent his youth in remote isolation in northern Ontario, near Thunder Bay, where his artistic style developed without the usual influences of other artists' imagery.
 As the sole originator of his "Woodland" style he became an inspiration to three generations of artists.

 In 1978, Morrisseau was made a Member of the Order of Canada.
 He was a member of the Royal Canadian Academy of Arts.

 As Morrisseau's health began to decline as a result of Parkinson's disease and a stroke in 1994, he was cared for by his adopted family of Gabe and Michelle Vadas.
 In 2005 and 2006, the National Gallery of Canada in Ottawa organized a retrospective of his work.
 This was the first time that the Gallery dedicated a solo exposition to a native artist.
 In the final months of his life, the artist used a wheelchair and lived in a residence in Nanaimo, British Columbia.
 He was unable to paint due to his poor health.
-He died of cardiac arrest—complications arising from Parkinson's disease on December 4, 2007 in Toronto General Hospital.
+He died of cardiac arrest—complications arising from Parkinson's disease on December 4, 2007, in Toronto General Hospital.
 He was buried after a private ceremony in Northern Ontario next to the grave of his former wife, Harriet, on Anishinaabe land.

 The National Arts Centre, urban ink co-production, Copper Thunderbird, premiered on the Aboriginal Peoples Television Network (APTN) on Monday, February 4, 2008.
 Norval Morrisseau was honoured with a posthumous Lifetime Achievement Award during the NAAF Awards show in 2008.